gianni-vs/pixlikes/README.md

 * Likes are stored on the backend.
 * Supposing the focus of the test was mostly oriented to the frontend, the backend is really just a mock based on [json-server-auth](https://github.com/jeremyben/json-server-auth), which brings JWT authentication middleware to [json-server](https://github.com/typicode/json-server).
 All the data is stored in db.json on the backend.
 * To show other users and allow to view other profiles, I created a fake 'Friends' section that provides links to other profiles.
 However, in this version there is no way to search for profiles and to add friends.
-* The frontend prevents toggling likes for other users, but a simple check is performed even on the server, as it should.
+* The frontend prevents toggling likes for other users, but a simple check is performed even on the server, as it should normally be.
-* To manage state
-* No real tests have been written except for the most basic one that checks the App renders correctly, runs with ``npm test``
+* No real tests have been written except for the most basic one that tests if the App renders correctly, runs with ``npm test``

 ## Future Improvements
 * Full screen image view on click